PrairieLearn/PrairieLearn/new_docs/Instructor/references/assessment.md

 * Long name = `Set Number: Title` (e.g., `Quiz 2: Coordinates and Vectors` above).

-You can select a set from the list of [standardized assessment sets](course.md#standardized-assessment-sets) or create your [own](course.md#adding-your-own-assessment-sets).
+You can select a set from the list of standardized assessment sets, or create your own.
+See [here](course.md/#asses) for details.

 ## Assessment types